 Most of us have experienced a “wow” moment—a sense of wonder that makes our eyes go wide, our eyebrows lift, and our mouths hang open.
 But do we realize how important these moments are to our well-being?
-Research suggests a shot of awe can make us healthier and happier.
+Research suggests the power of awe can make us healthier and happier.

 Awe is almost synonymous with wonder.
 Both emotions provoke an overwhelming mix of surprise, astonishment, and amazement.
 Perhaps they happen when you look up at a starlit sky and marvel at the vastness of space, or when you watch the crimson glow of sunset, or witness the birth of a child.